akosiorek/akosiorek.github.io/_notes/2020-08-07-machine_learning_of_sets.markdown

 Point processes treat the set size $$k \in \mathbb{N}_+$$ as a random variable and model it jointly with the set membership $$X \in \mathcal{X}^k$$;
 in other words, they model the joint density $$p(X, k)$$.
 This is in contrast to some of the previously-describe methods; e.g., DSPN uses heuristics to determine the set size, which does or does not work depending on which loss function it is used with ([see our TSPN paper for details](https://arxiv.org/abs/2006.16841)).
-Ours TSPN treats determining the set size as a classification problem--this works quite well in practice, but it **cannot** generalize to set sizes not seen in training.
+Our TSPN is not much better in that regard, and casts determining the set size as a classification problem--this works quite well in practice, but it **cannot** generalize to set sizes not seen in training.
 While a detailed description of point process would take too much space to fit in this blog, I would like to highlight one notion, which I learned about from an excellent paper by Vu et al. called ["Model-Based Multiple Instance Learning"](https://arxiv.org/abs/1703.02155).

 Let $$f_k(X) = f_k(x_1, ..., x_i, ..., x_k)$$ be a probability density function defined over sets of $$k$$ elements, and let this density be invariant to ordering of the elements of the set, that is $$\forall \pi$$: $$f(X) = f(\pi X)$$.